-Unbundling Benefit #4 - Call Quality
+Unbundling benefit #4 — call quality

-Some carriers offer low cost through “least-cost-routing” (LCR), which means calls may be routed to whatever network provides the lowest rate for that particular time and location, regardless of connection quality.
-Unfortunately, the focus on LCR often leads to less-than-ideal call quality and issues such as high jitter, one-way audio, dropped calls, high latency (connection delay), and lack of support for DTMF or CLI.
+Some carriers offer least-cost routing (LCR), which means calls may be routed to whatever network provides the lowest rate for a particular time and location, regardless of connection quality.
+A focus on LCR often leads to less-than-ideal call quality and issues such as high jitter, one-way audio, dropped calls, high latency (connection delay), and lack of support for DTMF or CLI.

-Unbundling Benefit #5 - Feature Customization
+Unbundling benefit #5 — feature customization

 By taking advantage of unbundling, businesses can reduce costs and increase customization.
 Still, some businesses will benefit more from an all-in-one package, so it’s important to not assume that one approach is inherently better than the other.

-Depending on your current telecom infrastructure, your in-house resources and your business goals, you may be able to customize a package that fits your needs, or you may be able to negotiate an all-in-one deal that helps you come out ahead.
-For example, even if unadvertised, some UCaaS providers may be willing to unbundle certain services or reduce pricing by leaving off a few features that you don’t need.
+Depending on your current telecom infrastructure, your in-house resources, and your business goals, you may be able to customize a package that fits your needs, or you may be able to negotiate an all-in-one deal that helps you come out ahead.
+Some UCaaS providers may be willing to unbundle certain services or reduce pricing by leaving off a few features that you don’t need.